Programatica/cow_proxy/README.md

 end
 ```

 If your custom class has some getters with arguments, such as [] method of Array or Hash, you will have to define it in your Proxy so it wraps returned values and memoizes them, and override _copy_on_write to set memoized proxies to duplicated object.
 Wrapped object can be accessed from proxy with \__getobj\__ method.
-You can see an example in CowProxy::Container module, which is used for Array and Hash classes.
+You can see an example in CowProxy::Indexable module, which is used for Array and Hash classes.

 If your custom class inherits from a class with CowProxy class, you don't need to create an own class, unless you need to override some method: